-6.3 EMISSIONS ESTIMATIONS UTILITIES

-6.3.1 TRANSVMT
+6.3 Emissions Estimations Utilities 6.3.1 TRANSVMT

-The TRANSVMT utility post-processes travel demand models outputs to produce hourly, onroad vehicle, seasonal and day-of-week specific, directional link VMT, and speed estimates.
-The TRANSVMT utility processes a TDM traffic assignment by multiplying the link volumes by the appropriate HPMS, seasonal, or other VMT factors.
+The TRANSVMT utility module post-processes travel demand models (TDMs) to produce hourly, on-road vehicle, seasonal and day-of-week specific, directional link VMT, and speed estimates.
+The TRANSVMT utility module processes a TDM traffic assignment by multiplying the link volumes by the appropriate HPMS, seasonal, or other VMT factors.
 Hourly factors are then used to distribute the link VMT to each hour in the day.
 The TTI speed model is used to estimate the operational time-of-day link speeds for each direction.
 Since intrazonal links are not included in the TDM, special intrazonal links are created and the VMT and speeds for these special links are estimated using the intrazonal trips from the trip matrix and the zonal radii.
 The link VMT and speeds produced by TRANSVMT are subsequently input to the EmsCalc utility for applying the MOVES-based emissions factors (as well as with other utilities to develop off-network activity estimates).

-6.3.2 VEHPOPULATIONBUILD
+6.3.2 Vehicle Population Build

-The VehPopulationBuild utility builds the sourcetypeyear data files in a format consistent with the MOVES input database table and the SUT/ fuel type population input file (can be used with the EmsCalc utility to estimate emissions or the OffNetActCalc utility to estimate starts and SHP) using the VMT mix and the TxDMVregistration data sets.
-The TxDMV registration data sets are three sets of registration data (an age registration data file, a gas trucks registration data file, and a diesel trucks registration data.
+The Vehicle Population Build (VehPopBuild) utility module builds the sourcetypeyear data files in a format consistent with the MOVES input database table and the SUT/fuel type population input file to estimate emissions or the off-network activity module to estimate starts and SHP) using the VMT mix and the Texas Department of Motor Vehicles (TxDMV) registration data sets.
+The TxDMV registration data sets are three sets of registration data (an age registration data file, a gas trucks registration data file, and a diesel trucks registration data file) that list 31 years of registration data.

-6.3.3 OFFNETACTCALC
+6.3.3 Off-network Activity Calculation

-The OffNetActCalc calculates the analysis scenario (i.e., year, season, day type) SHP, SHI, starts, and APU hours by hour, SUT, and fuel type used to estimate emissions using the EmsCalc utility.
-The starts activity is calculated using the SUT/fuel type population and the starts per vehicle (typically the MOVES default).
-The SHI and APU hours are a function of hotelling hours (hours spent by drivers of long-haul trucks with their trucks parked during mandatory rest periods).
+The Off-network activity utility module (OffNetActCalc) calculates the analysis scenario (i.e., year, season, day type) SHP, ONI, SHEI, starts, and APU hours by hour, SUT, and fuel type used to estimate emissions using the Emission Calculation utility module.
+The starts activity is estimated using county-level vehicle type populations and data from MOVES representing the average number of vehicle starts per vehicle type per hour.
+The starts per vehicle are calculated using the applicable MOVES algorithm with data on the age distribution and fuel fractions of the local fleet.
+The SHEI and APU hours are a function of hotelling hours (hours spent by drivers of long-haul trucks with their trucks parked during mandatory rest periods).
 This utility has two options for calculating the hotelling hours.
-Using the first option, the analysis scenario 24hour hotelling hours is calculated using a usersupplied extended idle factor applied to the source hours operating (SHO) data.
-The second option (and suggested method) uses base data (24-hour hotelling, link VMT and speeds, and VMT mix), the analysis scenario data used to calculate the SHP. and the analysis scenario SHP to calculate the analysis scenario 24-hour hotelling hours.
+Using the first option, the analysis scenario 24-hour hotelling hours is calculated using a user-supplied extended idle factor applied to the source hours operating (SHO) data.
+The second option (and suggested method) uses base data (24-hour hotelling, link VMT and speeds, and VMT mix), the analysis scenario data used to calculate the SHP, ONI and the analysis scenario SHP to calculate the analysis scenario 24-hour hotelling hours.

-6.3.4 MOVESACTIVITYINPUTBUILD
+6.3.4 MOVES CDB Activity Input Build

-MOVESactivityInputBuild The utility builds roadtypedistribution. the hourvmtfraction, avgspeeddistribution, roadtype, hpmsvtypeday, sourcetypedayymt, year, state, zone, zoneroadtype, monthymtfraction, and dayymtfraction data files in a format consistent with the MOVES input database tables using the link-based hourly VMT and speeds developed with the TRANSVMT or VirtualLinkVMT utility, the VMT mix, and the MOVES defaults.
-The utility also has the option of building the sourcetypeage (adjusted to reflect the 24-hour VMT mix), starts, and hotelling hours data files in a format consistent with the MOVES input database tables using the output from the OffNetActCalc utility, along with inputs from the MOVES runs and the MOVES defaults.
+The MOVES CDB Activity Input Build utility builds the roadtypedistribution, hourvmfraction, avgspeeddistribution, roadtype, hpmsvtypeday, sourcetypedayvmt, year, state, zone, zoneroadtype, monthymtfraction, and dayvmtfraction data files in a format consistent with the MOVES input database tables using the link-based hourly VMT and speeds developed with the TRANSVMT or HPMS VMT utility, the VMT mix, and the MOVES defaults.
+The utility also has the option of building the sourcetypeage (adjusted to reflect the 24-hour VMT mix), starts, and hotellinghours data files in a format consistent with the MOVES input database tables using the output from the OffNetActCalc utility, along with inputs from the MOVES runs and the MOVES defaults.

-6.3.5 MOVESFLEETINPUTBUILD
+6.3.5 Rates Adjustment